jmenter/JAMSVGImage/README.md

 JAMSVGImage
 ===========

-A class for parsing and displaying SVG images in iOS.
+A class for parsing and displaying resolution independent SVG image graphics in iOS.